You are here

 1. Does an introductory course count as one of the two courses in a sequence?

-Yes.
-A sequence of courses is required, which may include an introductory level course specific to that pathway.
-The “sequence of courses” means that courses build upon each other.
+It may...
+A sequence of courses is required, which may include an introductory level course, as long as it is specific to that pathway and not a general course for any pathway.
+The “sequence of courses” means that the second course builds upon the first, from introductory to a more advanced level and is not another introductory course.
 A minimum of two courses is required to meet the definition of pathway scope.

 2. Our high school offers five CTE courses as part of the career pathway.
 Do we need to list all of them?

-Two courses are all that is required as evidence.
-Applicants may include an entire sequence of CTE courses aligned to the pathway.
-Courses that are not sequenced CTE courses and taught by a CTE teacher should not be included.
+For the purpose of the application and pathway approval for spending, two courses taught by a CTE teacher are all that is required as evidence that you have a sequence of courses for the pathway.
+Courses that are not sequenced CTE courses or are not taught by a CTE teacher should not be included in the application.

 Work-Based Learning (WBL)